 Table of Contents

-Before we learn how to trade options, let us have some basic understanding if what are Options.
+Before we learn how to trade options, let us have some basic understanding if what are options.

-Options are derivatives similar to Futures.
+Options are derivatives similar to futures.
 That means they are derived from underlying security (stocks, currencies, commodities, market indices etc. Here we shall go with examples of stock options trading for understanding purposes).

-As the price of the stock increases or decreases, the prices of Options also increase and decrease.
+As the price of the stock increases or decreases, the prices of options also increase and decrease.

 Buying stocks requires a big investment capital depending upon the number of stocks one wants to buy.
 Options can be bought by paying comparatively much less amount.
 This amount is known as Option Premium.

-So you can keep your position in Options trade till the date of expiry at the maximum or you can close your position before the date of expiry.
+So you can keep your position in options trade till the date of expiry at the maximum or you can close your position before the date of expiry.

 If you don’t close your position till the date of expiry, it shall get expire at the last traded price of the last trading day.